matlab-actions/run-tests/README.md

 - To use a self-hosted runner, you must set up a computer with MATLAB (R2013b or later) as your runner.
 The action uses the topmost MATLAB version on the runner's system path.

-- To use a GitHub-hosted runner, you must include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to install MATLAB on the runner.
+- To use a GitHub-hosted runner, you must include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to set up MATLAB on the runner.
 Currently, this action is available only for public projects.
-It does not install transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
+It does not set up transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.

 ## Usage Examples
 Use the **Run MATLAB Tests** action to automatically run tests authored using the MATLAB Unit Testing Framework or Simulink Test&trade;.
 You can use this action with optional inputs to generate various test and coverage artifacts.